 Framework

-A sealed, contract-first modular runtime for native Apple development.
+A contract-first modular runtime with strict, directional boundaries for native Apple development.

 Forsetti is not a convention or a pattern library.
-It is a runtime framework that enforces modular architecture boundaries at every layer — from module discovery through activation to UI contribution.
+It is a runtime framework that enforces modular architecture through strict package boundaries and runtime policy — from module discovery and compatibility validation through entitlement-gated activation to host-mediated UI contribution.

 Architecture